-I’m really excited to bring you today’s spotlight on a photographer who is not only talented and possesses an eye for context, detail, and emotion; but who also has a rich (and insanely cool) life history.
+I’m really excited to bring you today’s Inkerview on a photographer who is not only talented and possesses an eye for context, detail, and emotion; but who also has a rich (and insanely cool) life history.

 Pep Williams was born and raised in Los Angeles.
 He started skating in 1975 and is a third-generation Dogtown legend.
 He was featured on the cover of Thrasher Magazine in 1991, and though at the time he didn’t realize it, he would go on to shoot magazine covers and find himself both in front of and behind the camera lens for decades to come.

 A chance encounter in 1998 (during a job where Pep was hired as a model), led him to become the photographer of the shoot instead of the subject of the project.
 Once the camera landed in his hands, there was no turning back.
 An innate talent unleashed itself and that was the beginning of a flourishing photography career.

 Williams' connections in the professional skateboarding world helped to open up doors in the beginning, but it wasn’t long before it was his art that began securing the gigs he was hired for.
 His style is raw and full of passion.
 You can tell that the projects he takes on mean a lot to him and he is able to elicit emotion and charisma from the models he works with, conveying a story through each still.